New Orleans, Louisiana Mortgage Refinance Interest Rates

 Take advantage of the LHC (Louisiana Housing Corporation).
 Their programs help owners find long-term financial stability with highly favorable fixed interest rates.
 Be sure to check for local Parish-level renovation grants as well!

-Should I Refinance to Eliminate PMI in New Orleans's Growing Market?
+Should I Refinance from a 30-Year to 15-Year Mortgage in New Orleans?

-Can I Use a Cash-Out Refinance for Home Improvements in New Orleans?
+Can I Refinance If I Still Have PMI in New Orleans?